The 2025 tennis season in review: data, predictions & what we learned

 • High confidence predictions (≥70%) achieved 80.0% accuracy (16/20)

 This review will dive deep into what these numbers mean, where our model excelled, where it struggled, and what we learned along the way.
+It covers every dimension we track: tournament tier, surface type, confidence calibration, model changes, and a forward-looking plan for 2026.

 Let's start with the big picture.
 Our prediction engine processed hundreds of matches throughout October and November 2025, and the overall performance tells a compelling story.

-Overall Accuracy: 70.87%
+Overall accuracy: 70.87%

 Out of 123 total predictions we tracked, 103 could be matched to actual tournament results—an 83.74% match rate.
 Of those 103 verified predictions, 73 were correct, giving us an overall accuracy of 70.87%.